9 Reasons to Take Online Summer School Classes

 2. Saves You Money

 Summer school classes are often less expensive than in-person sessions, so you can earn credits at a lower cost.
 At APU, summer courses for traditional undergraduates can cost up to 70 percent less than classes that are traditionally offered in the spring and fall.
-And if you’re not living on or near campus, you’ll save on room and board, too.

 3. Lets You Focus in on a Topic